 How does a solar hot water system work?

-- Collectors of flat plates which is suitable where tank roof mounting is necessary
+- Flat plate which is suitable where tank roof mounting is necessary

 - Vacuum tubes which are very efficient and great for frost prone areas